Chart Color Schemes

 Employment performance in Margate - Woody Point has been broadly consistent with national averages

-Margate - Woody Point has a skilled workforce with notable representation in essential services sectors.
-The unemployment rate was 4.1% as of June 2025.
+Margate-Woody Point has a skilled workforce with essential services sectors well represented.
+The unemployment rate was 4.1% as of September 2025, with an estimated employment growth of 8.0% over the past year.

 Frequently Asked Questions - Employment